pars-linux/web/web/developer.pardus.org.tr/source/guides/licensing/forbidden_special_software.rst

+.. _forbidden-items:

 Forbidden Software and Special Cases
 ====================================

 Users or contributors sometimes ask why certain software are not exist in Pardus repositories.
 Pardus Project includes free and `opensource <http://opensource.org/>`_ software in its repositories.
-Our `licensing prespective <http://developer.pardus.org.tr/guides/licensing/licensing_guidelines.html>`_ reinforce the following requirements:
+Our :ref:`licensing-guidelines` reinforce the following requirements:

     * Any non-distributable proprietary item,
     * Any obscure licensed item cannot be included in Pardus repositories.